elecfreaks/learn-en/microbitKit/motor_bit_smart_car/motor_bit_smart_car_case_02.md

 ### Step 2

 - Insert a `move forward with speed` block below `on start`, and set its parameter to 80, which means the car moves forward at the speed of 80 once powered on.
 - The unit of ultrasonic wave is centimeter(cm).
-Read the value of P10 and assign its return value to variable `item`.
+Read the value of P5 and assign its return value to variable `item`.
-- If the return value is above 5 but under 10, set the speed of motors to 0 and stop the car.
+- If the return value is above 10 but under 20, set the speed of motors to 0 and stop the car.
-- If the return value is under 5, set the motor speed to 80 and make the car reverse.
+- If the return value is under 20, set the motor speed to 80 and make the car reverse.
 - If none of these values meet, set the motor speed to 80 and make the car move forward.

 ![](./images/gcR99Lj.png)

 ### Program

-Link of the whole program: [https://makecode.microbit.org/_bW1ThbRWsdMP](https://makecode.microbit.org/_bW1ThbRWsdMP)
+Link of the whole program: [https://makecode.microbit.org/_5uq9T8d0p6hP](https://makecode.microbit.org/_5uq9T8d0p6hP)

 You can also download it from the page below.

-<div style="position:relative;height:0;padding-bottom:70%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/#pub:_bW1ThbRWsdMP" frameborder="0" sandbox="allow-popups allow-forms allow-scripts allow-same-origin"></iframe></div>
+<div style="position:relative;height:0;padding-bottom:70%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/#pub:_5uq9T8d0p6hP" frameborder="0" sandbox="allow-popups allow-forms allow-scripts allow-same-origin"></iframe></div>
 ---

 ## Result
 ---
 - Once powered on, the car moves forward at the speed of 80.
-Place your hand in front of the car at a distance among 5~10cm, the car stops moving forward.
-Again, place your hand closer to the car but at a distance less than 5 cm, the car will move back and then stop when the distance is beyond 5 cm.
+Place your hand in front of the car at a distance among10~20cm, the car stops moving forward.
+Again, place your hand closer to the car but at a distance less than 10 cm, the car will move back and then stop when the distance is beyond 10 cm.

 ## Think